-Meet Tami Tracey, Manager of Client Training and Support.
+Meet Tami Tracey, Manager of Solutions Engineering.
 She's been with Cimetrix for six years and has been a significant contributor in her position.
 Read on to learn a little bit more about Tami.

 Where did you go to school and what did you get your degree in?